-The PlateCrane EX™ is a new-generation cylindrical robot arm that is optimized for handling labware in the “SBS footprint”, including microplates, reservoirs, and disposable tip racks.
+The PlateCrane EX™ is a robot arm that is optimized for handling labware in the “SBS footprint”, including microplates, reservoirs, and disposable tip racks.
 The PlateCrane is optimized for loading and unloading microplate-based lab instruments, such as readers, washers and reagent dispensers.

 The EX features state-of-the-art controls and a new, rugged design.
 Never has lab automation been easier or more reliable.
 Interfaces are available to more than 150 microplate-based instruments, including virtually every reader, washer, dispenser and pipettor commonly used in laboratories today.
 It has a capacity of up to 450 microplates, and makes it easy to configure a wide range of automation workcells.